Donald Trump: Life After the Presidency

 In a departure from recent tradition, Trump did not attend the inauguration of his successor, Joe Biden.
 He thus became only the fifth outgoing president (apart from those who died in office) to conduct such a boycott, and the first since Richard Nixon, who resigned the presidency in 1974 and did not witness the oath of office of his successor Gerald Ford.
 The other three were one-term presidents in the 19th century (John Adams, John Quincy Adams, and Andrew Johnson).
 In addition to violating a standard norm of presidential politics, Trump’s refusal to attend Biden’s inauguration or acknowledge the legitimacy of his electoral victory marked a strike against the long-held tradition of the peaceful transfer of power that is vital to democratic governance.

 Trump relocated to Mar-a-Lago in Palm Beach, Florida, when his presidential term expired.
 The beginning of his post-presidency witnessed his second impeachment trial in the United States Senate.
 One week after January 6, the House of Representatives impeached Trump for incitement of insurrection.
 The Senate trial began on February 9.
-Republican senator Rand Paul motioned to dismiss the trial at the outset on the grounds that Trump was out of office, but the Senate voted 55 to 45 to conduct the trial, since a guilty vote in the Senate would have barred him from running for president again.
+Republican senator Rand Paul motioned to dismiss the trial at the outset on the grounds that Trump was out of office.
+Supporters of the trial noted that a guilty vote in the Senate would bar him from running for president again, and the Senate voted 55 to 45 to conduct the trial.

 Trump’s legal defense argued that Trump’s speech to the protestors on January 6 had been standard political rhetoric and accused Trump’s opponents of seeking “political vengeance.”
 Later the House Committee investigations revealed that Trump knew both that the election results were legitimate and that rioters on January 6 were armed and intended to commit violence, and that he personally wished to join the assault on the Capitol.
 That information was not presented at the Senate trial.
 The Senate ultimately voted 57 to 43 to convict Trump of inciting insurrection, ten votes fewer than needed for the conviction to stand.
 He therefore remained eligible to seek the presidency again.
 All Democrats (and Democratic-leaning independents) as well as seven Republican senators voted against Trump.